 Radiation therapy plays a key role in treating many types of cancer.
 However, it is toxic and can cause severe side effects.
 Much of the damage radiation causes is due to harmful substances called free radicals.

 Melatonin is an antioxidant that helps combat the damaging effects of free radicals, plus it has anticancer effects.
-Some research suggests that it might provide benefits for people who receive radiation therapy during cancer treatment.
+Some

 Always talk to an oncologist before taking melatonin to ensure sure it does not interfere with other treatments.